spacemeshos/smapp-lite/TestCases.md

 6. Switch to a different tab or application, leaving the wallet tab open and idle.
 Countdown and logout should occur after 2 minutes of no activity in the wallet tab.
 7. Device goes to sleep during the idle period; verify behavior upon wake-up.
 8. Network connection is lost during the idle period; verify if the idle timer continues or pauses.
-9. Multiple tabs with wallet are open; verify the behavior when there's activity in one window - resets the idle timer in all?
+9. Multiple tabs with wallet are open; verify the behavior when there's activity in one window - do not reset the idle timer in all, it is session specific.
 10. User switches to a different app or browser tab during the idle period; verify behavior.
 11. User has a slow or unstable internet connection; verify if this affects the idle timer.
 12. User logs out manually before the 2-minute idle period; verify that auto-logout does not occur.